 This TTS provider sources voices from established services: Amazon’s Polly and Microsoft TTS.
-This allows it to offer better quality output in a stripped-down tool.
-Text-To-Speech Tool supports 18 languages, with varying numbers of voices for each.
-In English, there are 16 from Amazon and 12 from Microsoft.
+This allows it to offer better quality output in a stripped-down, browser-based service.
+Within this tool, Microsoft TTS voices cover more than 30 languages, many overlapping the 16 offered by Amazon.
+English-speakers can choose from 13 high-quality voices from each provider, for a total of 26 options.
 Controls include volume, rate, and pitch.
-Downloadable mp3s are available.
+Downloadable MP3s are available.

 Text-To-Speech Online Tools From ReadSpeaker

 If you’re looking for the best text-to-speech online tool available, you probably won’t find it on a list of free websites.
-Many of these sites prohibit commercial use—and that includes monetized YouTube videos.
-When your business needs AI-powered synthetic speech that sounds like the real thing, it’s time to upgrade.
+Many of these sites prohibit commercial use—and that includes NFTs, if you’re thinking of following in Voiceverse’s footsteps.
+When you need lifelike TTS voices with full commercial licensing, find the right partner.

 ReadSpeaker’s speechMaker TTS production packages support more than 50 languages, with 200 voices and growing—each of which can be customized by speed, pitch, and even word-by-word pronunciation.
 To experience ReadSpeaker yourself, try our demo tool here.